agda/agda/doc/user-manual/language/type-based-termination-checking.rst

 Inductive definitions
 ---------------------

-The core principle of the type-based termination is that it checks the terms of Agda against its own type system, which is further referred to as *size types*.
-Size types closely resemble regular types in Agda, but they pivot around size variables.
-The process of type-checking against size types is further referred to as *size checking*.

-Let's illustrate this with an example.

-Consider the datatype of natural numbers:
+The core principle of the type-based termination checking is still the requirement to perform recursive calls on structurally smaller arguments.
+However, as we saw above, the calls may happen under some higher-order function.

+Given a datatype, Agda first pre-processes its signature and constructor to assert dependencies between terms.
+For example, consider a type of natural numbers.

 ::